 The role of technology is central in the holistic service marketing strategy concept; its moderating influence between holistic service marketing strategy and customer satisfaction is pervasive in firms' customers' value chain as cited earlier by Ugwu et al (1999).
 Stephanie (2007) also agreed with the items which were used in measuring technology by listing the technologies banks employ today as computer, internet, E-banking, power supply systems and ICT.
 Their study agrees with this research finding.
 They further said that Information and communications systems are major service firms' strategic tool which has dramatic positive impact on their performance; because it focused on needs, attitudes, satisfactions and behavioural patterns of the market.
 IT is also directly impacting on customer satisfaction locally in time saving, error rate reduction, enhanced management decision making, and improved speed of service delivery as perceived by the bank and insurance workers and customers interviewed.
 Thus managers cannot ignore Information Systems because they play a critical role in contemporary banking, power, insurance oil and gas companies.
 On Customer Satisfaction and regulations, the impact of E-banking should ordinarily bring difference and arguably lower barriers to entry; opportunities for significant cost reduction; the capacity to rapidly re-engineer business processes; and greater opportunities to sell across the borders.
 Customers also have the potential benefits of more choice; greater competition and better value for money; more information; better tools to manage and compare information; and faster service.
-Thus from the foregoing discussion, the application of technology as service firms' strategic tool has increased customers' satisfaction Finally Olaleke (2000), Osuagwu (201), d) The Relationship between Holistic Service Marketing Strategy, customers' satisfaction and profitability
+Thus from the foregoing discussion, the application of technology as service firms' strategic tool has increased customers' satisfaction Finally ??laleke (2000), ??suagwu (201), less.
+However, external/relationship marketing have relied on traditional ways of doing business in Nigeria; traditional products/services, traditional distribution channels, and usually at a premium.

+33 d) The Relationship between Holistic Service Marketing Strategy, customers' satisfaction and profitability